AbanobashrafX/AI-Agents/SR AI Agent/SOHA/README.md

-# Offense-Handling AI Agent
+# Simple Offense Handling Agent (SOHA)

-A Python-based AI agent that monitors and responds to offensive language in chat messages, promoting a positive and respectful communication environment.
+A Python-based Simple AI agent that monitors and responds to offensive language in chat messages, promoting a positive and respectful communication environment.

 ## Features
 - Real-time message monitoring